mattrussell2/gradescope-autograder/README.md

 ```
 ## General Notes
 * Any file in `testset/stdin/` that is named `<testname>.stdin` will be sent to `stdin` for a test with the testname `<testname>`.
 * For any test, you may specify a variable `argv` which is a list to send as arguments to the executable.
+For example
 ```
 { testname = "test0", description = "my first test", argv = [1, 2, 3] }
 ```